Keep Your Coverage After the COVID Emergency

 Image of Medi-Cal with a poppy flower logo.
 Image of person holding envelope they retrieved from mailbox.

-The Health Consumer Alliance can help you access health care after the COVID-19 emergency ends in 2023.
+The Health Consumer Alliance can help you access health care after the COVID-19 emergency ended in 2023.
 Please read below for details about your rights.
 Call our toll-free hotline at 888‑804‑3536 (TTY 877‑735‑2929) for a free, confidential consultation.

 Note: For information about the special rules during the COVID emergency before 2023, check out our archived COVID page here.